Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "Ordinarily, we wouldn’t give two shits about it right now," Powell elaborated.
 "It’s unarmed, it can’t accelerate on account of bein’ a fookin’ *moon* and it has a permanent population of fifty - all implanted.
 But, the bastard thing has a nanofactory in its core.
 A *big* an’ advanced one.
 The enemy could be cookin’ up anything in there."

 The men nodded, and Powell indicated to Goruu to roll on the schematic.
 Most of the facility was a *long* narrow shaft that vanished into the moon’s innards.
 "Nukin’ it to Hell is, sadly, not an option, because Shasu is overall about the same size as Mauna Kea.
-We could fling the entire Deep Space Strategic Weapons Reserve at the bastard...or we can be smart about it."
+We could fling the entire Deep Space Strategic Weapons Reserve at the bastard... or we can be smart about it."

 "Your mission," he concluded grimly, "Is to capture this facility."